|Elliott Sound Products||Spring Reverb Units|

 Figure 1 - Accutronics Reverb Tank

 Figure 1 shows a complete spring reverb tank.
 I was originally going to show a photo of one I already have, but it looked a bit too gruesome, so I got a new one to do some further experiments with.
-While the old one has seen better days (it's well over 20 years old) it still works perfectly.
+While the old one has seen better days (I think it's at least over 30 years old) it still works perfectly.
 The single biggest problem with it is that the input coil has a very high impedance, making it rather difficult to drive.
 The new tank is a 4AB3C1B - 8 ohms input, 2,250 ohms output, long delay.
 For all tank info, see Part Numbering Details, below.

 Figure 2 - Drive Transducer Details